nickhnelsen/fourier-neural-mappings/README.md

 conda deactivate
 ```

-The individual examples may require additional packages to generate and process the data, train the models, etc. Please refer to the README instructions within each directory, if available.
+The individual examples (advection-diffusion, airfoil, and homogenization) may require additional packages to generate and process the data, train the models, etc. Please refer to the README instructions within each directory, if available.

 ## Data (TBD!!!!)
 The data may be downloaded at https://data.caltech.edu/records/XXXXX, which contain 3 `*.zip` files: